OIDEL is a non-profit, non-governmental

 The members of OIDEL are individuals

-(associations, school groups, NGOs):
+or legal persons (associations, school groups, NGOs):

 ANNUAL SUBSCRIPTION